PHYS 351 Senior Physics Project

-Senior Physics Project, PHYS 351, are the usual capstone for the BS and BA degrees in Physics.
-PHYS 353 is required for the BSE in Engineering Physics.
+PHYS 351, Senior Physics Project, is a SAGES Capstone course for physics majors pursuing a BS or BA degree.
+PHYS 353 is a SAGES Capstone course for students pursuing the BSE in Engineering Physics.
 Both are four-credit courses which normally extend over the two semesters of the senior year, i.e. two credits per semester.
-Both courses will satisfy the three credit SAGES Capstone requirement.
+Both courses satisfy the three credit university SAGES Capstone requirement.

-PHYS 352, Senior Physics Project Seminar, is a two-credit course.
-Students take 1 credit each semester they are enrolled in PHYS 351 or PHYS 352; PHYS 352 is officially a co-requisite for both of these courses.
+PHYS 352, Senior Physics Project Seminar, is a two-credit SAGES Departmental seminar course.
+Students earn one credit each semester they are enrolled in PHYS 351 or PHYS 353; PHYS 352 is officially a co-requisite for both of these courses.
 PHYS 352 provides two of the required three SAGES Departmental Seminar credits.
 (PHYS 303, Advanced Laboratory Physics Seminar provides the remaining credit.)

-Senior Projects can normally be described as experimental, theoretical or calculational in nature, although projects beyond these bounds may be proposed to the Senior Project Committee.
-PHYS 351 projects may be performed outside the physics department, for example in the astronomy department, an engineering department or an external industrial lab, but the Senior Project Committee may require joint supervision by a faculty member in the CWRU Physics department.
-PHYS 353 projects will commonly be supervised by a faculty member in the area of engineering specialization but joint supervision by the adviser for the Engineering Physics program or another physics faculty member may be required.
+Senior projects can normally be described as experimental, theoretical or numerical/calculational in nature, although projects beyond these bounds may be proposed by students.
+PHYS 351 projects may be performed outside the physics department, for example in the astronomy department, an engineering department or an external government or industrial lab, but the Senior Project Committee might then require joint supervision by a faculty member in the CWRU Physics department.
+PHYS 353 projects will commonly be supervised by a faculty member in the area of engineering specialization but joint supervision by the adviser for the Engineering Physics program or another physics faculty member may be expected.

-PHYS 352 meets on average once a week but is scheduled twice a week so that presentations can be administered more fairly.
-Once the semester starts, students will have access to specific deadlines and other information about PHYS 352 via its Learning Management Website.
+PHYS 352 meets on average once a week but is officially scheduled twice a week so that, when students are making presentations, they can all be completed over a relatively short period of time.
+Once the semester starts, students will have access to specific deadlines and other information about PHYS 352 via its Canvas website.

 A two semester course required for senior BS and BA physics majors.
 Students pursue a project based on experimental, theoretical or teaching research under the supervision of a physics faculty member, a faculty member from another CWRU department or a research scientist or engineer from another institution.
 A departmental Senior Project Committee must approve all project proposals and this same committee will receive regular oral and written progress reports.
 Final results are presented at the end of the second semester as a paper in a style suitable for publication in a professional journal as well as an oral report in a public symposium. ( approved SAGES capstone ) Prerequisite: PHYS302 or PHYS301B.